tslilyai/edna/README.md

 ## Running Benchmarks
 1. Instantiate the profile in CloudLab: [profile link here](https://www.cloudlab.us/p/Edna/UbuntuRepo).
 2. `ssh` into the CloudLab instance
-3. Run initialization scripts:
+3. Run initialization scripts, taking the default options if prompted:
    ```
-   cp /local/repository/initialize.sh /data; cd /data/; ./initialize.sh
+   cp /local/repository/config/initialize.sh /data; cd /data/; ./initialize.sh
    ```
+   (Note: this script may need to be run twice if anything fails).
-5. Run all benchmarks to produce all results (you might want to run this in a separate terminal session using `tmux`).
-This will execute per-application benchmark scripts, and then run a graph-plotting script to produce all the graphs from the paper.
-Graphs will be put in `results/result_graphs`.
+4. Run all benchmarks to produce all results (you might want to run this in a separate terminal session using `tmux`).
+This will execute per-application benchmark scripts in `applications/[app]`, and then run a graph-plotting script to produce all the graphs from the paper.
+Graphs will be put in `results/result_graphs`, which you can then `scp` to your local machine from Cloudtop.
    ```
    cd /data/repository; ./run_all.sh
    ```